ksilin/cluster-resilience-dash/README.md

 #### Why

-Applications producing a low number of records per produce request might exhibit suboptimal batching and compression, additionally increasing the cluster load through a high number of small produce reqeusts.
+Applications producing a low number of records per produce request might exhibit suboptimal batching and compression, additionally increasing the cluster load through a high number of small produce requests.

 #### How